-- Location Is the fire extinguisher mounted on the wall? - Condition Is the seal in place and is the gauge needle in the green? - Sign Initial and Date the back of the inspection card following each check
+- Location Is the fire extinguisher mounted on the wall?
+Is the fire extinguisher unobstructed? - Condition Is the seal in place and is the gauge needle in the green? - Sign Initial and Date the back of the inspection card following each check